zerodha/javakiteconnect/README.md

 - [Java library documentation](https://kite.trade/docs/javakiteconnect)

 ##Usage

+> **This version will be deprecated soon.
+Please refer to the [kite3](https://github.com/zerodhatech/javakiteconnect/tree/kite3) branch for the Kite Connect 3 API and use the JAR in the dist directory.**

 - [Download jar file](https://github.com/rainmattertech/javakiteconnect/blob/master/dist/kiteconnect.jar) and include it in your build path.

 - Include com.rainmatter.kiteconnect into build path from maven.
 Use version 1.4.5